sowmya-yalamarthi/HandyHandouts/README.md

 # HandyHandouts

 - The project Handy HandOuts aims at developing a functional computerized system to maintain all the day-to-day activity of books in a library.
 This project has features such as the facility of user login, the ability to view books that are available.
+The main users of this project would be students.

 ### Technology Stack Description: